slpAkkie/slpakkie/README.md

 ### Hi there 👋

-I'm just a student who learn web-dev myself
+I'm just a coder who wants to do something impressive

-You can see some my project [here](https://slpakkie.github.io)
+You can see some my projects [here](https://slpakkie.github.io)

+- 👋 I’m Alexandr from Russia, Nizhniy Novgorod.
-- 🔭 I’m currently work on my diploma
+- 🔭 I’m currently free
-- 🌱 I’m currently learning Vue, Laravel and docker
+- 🌱 I’m learning Vue, Laravel and docker
+- 📫 How to reach me: [@slpakkie](https://t.me/slpAkkie)

 <!--
 **slpAkkie/slpakkie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.